omni-us/jsonargparse/DOCUMENTATION.rst

 Subcommands
 ===========

-A way to define parsers in a modular way is what in argparse is known as `subcommands <https://docs.python.org/3/library/argparse.html#subcommands>`__.
+One way to define parsers modularly is what in argparse is known as `subcommands <https://docs.python.org/3/library/argparse.html#subcommands>`__.
-However, to promote modularity, in jsonargparse subcommands work a bit different than in argparse.
+However, to promote modularity, in jsonargparse subcommands work a bit different from argparse.
 To add subcommands to a parser, the :meth:`add_subcommands <.ArgumentParser.add_subcommands>` method is used.
 Then an existing parser is added as a subcommand using :func:`.add_subcommand`.
 In a parsed config object the subcommand will be stored in the ``subcommand`` entry (or